HubSpot is too expensive: Saving money on software without losing features

 Marketing Hub charges $50 per month for every 1,000 additional contacts, meaning an $800 per month plan with 100,000 contacts would cost $5,750 per month.

-Nutshell Marketing also provides a full email marketing suite, supporting templated designs, tactical campaigns, blasts, newsletters, and more, for a fraction of the cost.
-It’s new as of 2021 and more info can be found in the announcement, including all of Nutshell Marketing’s countless features.
+Nutshell Marketing also provides a full email marketing automation suite, including templated designs, engagement reporting, and the ability to send newsletters, announcements, and drip sequences, for a fraction of the cost.
+Nutshell Marketing is new as of 2021, and is purpose-built to help marketers drive revenue.
+More info on Nutshell Marketing’s benefits and features can be found here.

 According to tens of thousands of users, Mailchimp and Constant Contact are both easier to use than Marketing Hub, and offer better solutions.
 Again, HubSpot’s ghastly price is set only by its integrations with the rest of the platform, including the Sales Hub.
 Spotting a trend?